aquasecurity/traceeshark/README.md

 Another feature of Traceeshark is the ability to capture events using Tracee directly from Wireshark and have them stream in like a network capture.
 This can be done either locally on a Linux machine running Wireshark, semi-locally using docker desktop’s VM on Windows and Mac, or even remotely over SSH.

+For an overview of Traceeshark and an example of how it can be used for malware analysis, you can read [Go deeper: Linux runtime visibility meets Wireshark](https://www.aquasec.com/blog/go-deeper-linux-runtime-visibility-meets-wireshark/).

 ## Getting started

 The simplest way to install Traceeshark is using the autoinstall script.